jaimetur/PhotoMigrator/help/6-immich-photos.md

 - **Pre-Requisites:**
   - Configure properly the file `Config.ini` to include your Immich account credentials and url.
 - **Explanation:**
-  - The Tool will connect automatically to your Immich Photos account and will rename all Albums whose name matches with the provided pattern.
+  - The Tool will connect automatically to your Immich Photos account and will remove all Albums whose name matches with the provided pattern.
   - If you specify any date filter with arguments _**`-from, --filter-from-date`**_ or _**`-to, --filter-to-date`**_ then, only those albums whose creation date matches with the filters will be removed.
   - Optionally ALL the Assets associated to each removed Album can be removed If you also include the complementary argument _**`-rAlbAsset, --remove-albums-assets`**_
 - **Example of use:**
   ```
-  ./PhotoMigrator.run --client=immich --rename-albums "\d{4}-\d{2}-\d{2}" --remove-albums-assets
+  ./PhotoMigrator.run --client=immich --remove-albums "\d{4}-\d{2}-\d{2}" --remove-albums-assets
   ```
   With this example, the Tool will connect to your Immich Photos account and will remove all Albums whose name contains a date like this ("2023-08-15 - Vacation photos"), including all the assets contained on them, because we are using the complementary argument.